wenleicao/wenleicao.github.io/_posts/2019-11-10-Generate_Metadata_for_BIML_via_PowerShell.md

 <img src="/images/blog30/meta_data_content.PNG">

-b.
+### b.load meta data in SQL Server and make corresponding changes for BIML
 As you can see, the column header is in the columnstring.
 In order to use that, I need to split the string into column name.
 It is much easier to be done when this is loaded into sql server table.
 Here I loaded it to a table named as source_flat_file_header by right click a databae and click tool then input flat file in SSMS or you can use SSIS.

 <img src="/images/blog30/import_flat_file.PNG">